orvalho/JavaScriptExercises/README.md

 - [x] 38.
 Check the total marks of a student in various examinations
 - [x] 39.
 Compute the sum of the two given integers
 - [x] 40.
 Check from two given integers if either one is 8 or their sum or difference is 8
+- [x] 41.
+Check three given numbers, if the three numbers are same return 30 otherwise return 20 and if two numbers are same return 40